 - Watch for uncomfortable body language: tail down, ears pinned back, lip lifted.
 If your child isn’t paying attention, YOU need to.

 The most aggressive dog breeds earn their title through temperament testing.
 Testing examines common behaviors many people deem “dangerous.”
 Breeds that rank highest on the tests exhibit the behaviors immediately when approached by different stimuli and either continue them or escalate them.
 The stimuli get divided into three categories: friendly, neutral, and threatening.
-The most aggressive dog breeds fail to differentiate between the three.
+Unfortunately, the most aggressive dog breeds fail to differentiate between the three.

 The aggressive behavior list includes: